 Figure 1: Predictions of values of net relatedness index and the age of the assemblages for tropical and temperate biomes.
 See text for explanation.

 METHODS

+Tyrannidae is an ideal group to investigate the predictions above because of its widespread geographic distribution and high species richness across the Americas.
+Tyrannids are members of the Suborder Suboscine; the latter originated in austral Gondwana and became isolated in South America when the continent was separated from Antarctica (about 40 Ma) (Kennedy et al. 2014).
+The family Tyrannidae has its origin probably inside tropical rainforests in South America (Ohlson et al. 2008) and presents a restricted distribution in the New World.
+This family is known to be one of the largest and most diverse bird families in the world.
+It shows a great diversity of body forms and ecological roles that made them a good model for a series of studies on evolutionary radiations in a group of continental birds (Fitzpatrick, 1980).
+Additionally, as ecology, behavior and life histories of birds are relatively accessible, American tyrannids enable us to study the roles of phylogenetic conservatism and key innovations in the development of a regional fauna (Ricklefs 2002).

 The area of study is the America continent, since the geographic range of Tyrannidae species is restricted to this continent (Fiztpark 1980).
 The continent was subdivided in grid cells of 1 degree (~110 km² near the equator), excluding islands.
 These cells were classified as tropical (below 23° of latitude) and temperate (above 23° of latitude).
 We adapted the biomes classification proposed by Olson et al. (2001) aggregating small and near biomes, in order to come up with 10 biomes.
 This was done due to limitations imposed by BioGeoBEARS (Matzke 2013), that allows the character reconstruction for a maximum of 10 character states.